-Where the Comprehensive Stool Analysis + Parasitology just look at bacteria, fungi and parasites, this test looks at all of those plus their genomes.
-We depend on a vast army of microbes to stay alive: a microbiome that protects us against germs, breaks down food to release energy, and produces vitamins.
+Where the Comprehensive Stool Analysis + Parasitology just looks at bacteria, fungi, and parasites, this test looks at all of those plus their genomes.
+We depend on a vast army of microbes to stay alive: a microbiome that protects us against germs, breaks down food to release energy and produces vitamins.

 What's arguably become the hottest area of medicine: microbiome research, an emerging field that's investigating how the bacteria that live in and on our bodies affect our health.

 Immune and digestive biomarkers can provide a lot of useful information about the health and functioning of the gut.

 The test price INCLUDES a 60 min feedback.

 What is the GI MAP test?